Facilitating meaningful experiences for kids in their environment.

 Girls Hikes – During the summer months, the Conservation Education Program sponsors and leads a series of hikes for junior high and high school girls.
 The day hikes all take place within a five minute drive from Troy, skirting the Cabinet Wilderness and the Yaak Valley.
 YVFC has also partnered with Troy High School and the US Forest Service to offer multi-day trail restoration projects for the high school students.

-Water Camp -Taking an active role in the development of local students and their understanding of water ecology, the YVFC was able to offer a two-day ‘Watershed Ecology Daycamp’ during summer of 2015 and 2016.
-The camp included presentations by the US Forest Service, the MT Fish wildlife and Parks game warden, the Lincoln County Conservation District, the City of Troy, and a local fiber artist.
-The middle-school age students learned about many aspects of water including waste-water treatment, hydropower, wildlife biology and water ethics all while exploring local water sources including the Kootenai River, Callahan Creek, and the Roosevelt Park Fish Pond.
+Water Camp -Taking an active role in the development of local students and their understanding of water ecology, the YVFC has been able to offer a two-day ‘Watershed Ecology Daycamp’ since 2015.
+The camp includes presentations by local experts from the US Forest Service, MT Fish wildlife and Parks, the Lincoln County Conservation District, the City of Troy, and our own Headwaters Crew.
+The middle-school age students have learned about many aspects of water including waste-water treatment, hydropower, wildlife biology and water ethics all while exploring local water sources including the Kootenai River, Callahan Creek, and the Roosevelt Park Fish Pond.
 In 2017, we began incorporating hands-on streamside restoration work in the Yaak Valley.
 We look forward to continuing to offer Troy students meaningful experiences in their environment.